-EMS 247 Community Paramedic Seminar
+EMS 247 Community Paramedic 1 credit Seminar 45 lab hours

 Designed as a capstone course the seminar will provide the student with an intense lab experience that simulates professional practice, as well as present their capstone project worked on throughout the program.
 Additional topics covered include ambulance services management, concepts of lifelong learning, quality improvement, and the provider's role in their community.
 Prerequisite: EMS 245